Letters from the Japanese American Internment

 The students might also try to solve these mysteries: How do Margaret and Miss Breed know each other?
 What is Miss Breed's profession?

-Have each group discuss its designated letter and the Graphic Organizer questions in order to present an informal report on this topic: How did life at the camp differ from normal life?
+Have each group discuss its designated letter and the Graphic Organizer questions in order to present an informal report on this topic: How did life at in the camp differ from normal life?

 After the groups have presented their reports, read the three letters aloud.
 Have each student fill in all of the boxes of the Organizer.